-The financial assets at fair value through profit or loss comprise convertible notes in Lakes Blue Energy NL (Lakes) and McArthur Oil & Gas Limited (MOG).
+Level 3: The financial assets at fair value through profit or loss at 30 June 2022 comprise convertible notes in Lakes Blue Energy NL (Lakes) and redeemable exchangeable notes in McArthur Oil & Gas Limited (MOG).
+The financial assets at fair value through profit or loss at 30 June 2023 comprise redeemable exchangeable notes in MOG.
 The notes comprise a debt component and an equity component.
 The debt component was valued using a discounted cash flow method and the equity component was valued as an option.
-The combined value of the debt and equity components comprise the total fair value of the respective convertible notes.
+The combined value of the debt and equity components comprise the total fair value of the respective notes.